amirkhier/Israel-BusRidership-Analysis-2024/README.md

      - Run the notebook in a Jupyter environment, such as Jupyter Notebook or JupyterLab, or open it in a compatible platform like Google Colab.
      - Step through each code cell to reproduce the analysis and visualizations.

-### 2. **AI SQL Chatbot**

-   - **Libraries Used**:
-     - `langchain_core` and `langchain_groq`: For building the chatbot’s language processing capabilities, prompt handling, and managing interactions with the GROQ API.
-     - `dotenv`: For loading environment variables securely, such as API keys and database credentials.
-     - `streamlit`: To create an interactive user interface for the chatbot.
-     - `mariadb`: For connecting and interacting with the MariaDB database.

-   - **Description**:
-     - The AI SQL Chatbot is a natural language interface to the database, allowing users to query data without knowing SQL.
-Users input questions in plain English, and the chatbot generates and executes SQL queries to retrieve the data.

-   - **Usage**:
-     - With the required dependencies installed, run `product.py` from the `scripts/` folder:
-       ```bash
-       python product.py
-       ```
-     - Use the Streamlit interface to ask questions related to the data.
-The chatbot will display the results in natural language or tabular form, as appropriate.
 ## Architecture Of Work:
 ![image](https://github.com/user-attachments/assets/de3b600f-ebae-41d4-bf25-53cfdca1a2e5)